 Just because we can’t answer these questions, doesn’t mean they are is not worth seeking after.
 These inquiries bring a deep sense of meaning for all of humanity, calling us to something greater than ourselves and bringing us out of our day-to-day existence.
 The seeker archetype serves us all in this way.

-Asking about the meaning of life brings meaning via the search for the answer.
-Experience is a key element of the seeker archetype.
-She prizes life experience.
+Asking about the meaning of life brings meaning via the search.
+This is the classic, “the journey is the destination.”

-Astronomers as seekers use highly evolved telescopes to look and listen farther and farther out in the universe because they are trying to find out, “What life is out there?”
-Think of how many astronomers have looked for how many decades and have died without ever coming to the answer.
+Astronomers as seekers use highly evolved telescopes to look and listen far out into the universe.
+They are trying to find out, “Is there more life out there?”
+Think of how many astronomers looked for many decades and died without ever coming to the answer.
 That doesn’t mean that their search was fruitless.
 They gained so much along the way – wonder, immersion, discovery, bliss, anticipation, and more.

 The maturation of those with the seeker archetype brings the realization that the search is not an outward search.
 The ends of the earth can be reached.
-The seeker finds that by turning inward that travel beyond the senses and beyond this world is limitless.
-She finds a terrain vast enough to match her enormous questions.
+The seeker turns inward to travel beyond the senses and beyond this world.
+She finds a limitless terrain vast enough to match her enormous questions.